mvdan/github-actions-golang/README.md

 ## Summary

-Each workflow file has a number of jobs, which get run `on` specified events.
+Each workflow file has a number of jobs, which get run `on` specified events, and run concurrently with each other.

-Each job runs on a configuration matrix.
+Each `job` runs on a configuration `matrix`.
 For example, we can test two major Go versions on three operating systems.

-Each job has a number of steps, such as installing Go, or checking out the repository's code.
+Each job has a number of `steps`, such as installing Go, or checking out the repository's code.

 ## FAQs